Read This First

 Prompt 1: Humans encounter many ideologies competing for the allegiance of humans.
 Most of these ideologies focus heavily on the satisfaction of human emotions.
 Discuss the danger in giving more credence to ideologies that satisfy emotions instead of those that are logically coherent.

-At this stage, the gain is not memorizing the conclusion but learning to think with Humans encounter many ideologies competing and Primary Emotions Used by Ideologies and Their.
+Treat Humans encounter many ideologies competing and Primary Emotions Used by Ideologies and Their as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 1. Susceptibility to Manipulation